tasosxak/nectar-lang/README.md

 ```

 * src : This folder includes all sources files of project.
-* exec: This folder include the executable file (.cex) of project.
+* exec: This folder includes the executable file (.cex) of project.

 If you open the `nameofproject.nr` file in `src` folder you will see the below snippet of code: